Synthetic-Intelligence-Labs/Synthetic-Intelligence-Labs.github.io/README.md

   <br>
 <div align="center">

-# Synthetic Intelligence Labs
 <br><br>
 <br><br>
-### Pioneering the Future of Synthetic Biology and Intelligence
+Pioneering the Future of Synthetic Biology and Intelligence

 Located at the crossroads of innovation in Brazil and the U.S., Synthetic Intelligence Labs is a beacon of avant-garde research in bio-silicon synergetic systems.
 We are dedicated to transcending the boundaries of biological and artificial intelligence.
 <br><br>